YangSiJun528/LibreAuthorClock/README.md

 TODO

 ## Acknowledgment
-This project’s some quote collection was inspired by [Open Author Clock](https://github.com/ambercaravalho/open-author-clock).
+This project’s some quote collection was found by [literature-clock](https://github.com/codetheweb/literature-clock).